-Performance Simulation: This section shows an example of how the multichannel radar data acquired in the LPAC mode can be used to improve the elevation beamforming in a reflector SAR system like Tandem-L. For this purpose, we simulate a time series of multichannel radar data, as they would be recorded by a dedicated LPAC data take.
+This section shows an example of how the multichannel radar data acquired in the LPAC mode can be used to improve the elevation beamforming in a reflector SAR system like Tandem-L. For this purpose, we simulate a time series of multichannel radar data, as they would be recorded by a dedicated LPAC data take.
 To simplify the calculations, we model the backscatter by independent and identically distributed complex Gaussian noise, but a more refined simulation could also use real radar data to better account for inhomogeneities in the backscatter statistics.
 After range compression and appropriate consideration of the radar imaging geometry [Note: This includes the incorporation of the known scene topography.
 The simulation in this paper assumes the same geometry and spherical Earth model with flat topography as in Ref.
 20).], the simulated multichannel radar data are obtained for each radar channel and range line by projecting the antenna-weighted backscatter along iso-range contours (cf. green line in the upper plot of Figure 11, which shows the 2-D antenna pattern of an optimum MVDR beamformer steered towards this range).
 To provide a realistic weighting, we use here the results from GRASP computations that predict, for each feed element, the two-dimensional complex antenna pattern for the nominal Tandem-L antenna geometry.

 In summary, a set of new antenna calibration modes and techniques is introduced for multichannel reflector SAR systems.
 The proposed modes are well suited to acquire information about the relative amplitude and phase of the secondary far-field patterns associated with pairs of feed elements/channels.
-This mutual pattern information can then be used to improve the performance of advanced realtime beamformers that maximize their gain towards the direction of arrival of the desired radar echo and suppress, at the same time, range ambiguities arriving from different directions.
+This mutual pattern information can then be used to improve the performance of advanced real-time beamformers that maximize their gain towards the direction of arrival of the desired radar echo and suppress, at the same time, range ambiguities arriving from different directions.
 Such beamformers are of great benefit for advanced SAR imaging modes like staggered SAR, which employs multiple elevation beams to map a wide image swath with high resolution.

 As the proposed technique does not depend on dedicated calibration targets, it can be used anywhere in the orbit, provided the scene has a known and sufficiently flat topography.
-To simplify the derivation of optimized beams in the LPAC mode, it is moreover advisable to use a scene with homogeneous and sufficiently strong backscatter as, e.g., provided by rainforests.
+To simplify the derivation of optimized beams in the LPAC mode, it is moreover advisable to use a scene with homogeneous and sufficiently strong backscatter, e.g., provided by rainforests.
 The 2-D calibration with the HPAC mode may, on the other hand, also benefit from inhomogeneous backscatter to obtain further information about low sidelobes.
-In this context, permanent scatterers may offer a promising potential for advanced multichannel SAR calibration.
+In this context, permanent scatterers may offer promising potential for advanced multichannel SAR calibration.

 The proposed LPAC mode can not only provide optimized beamforming weights to suppress range ambiguities, but also offers a new opportunity to improve nadir suppression.
 This prospect is of high interest for advanced imaging modes like staggered SAR, which is susceptible to nadir echoes.
 To this aim, the LPAC data recording must include the nadir return, which is treated as an additional directional interference.
 This interference is then added while deriving the beamforming weights, either for all elevation beams, or at least those which may be superimposed by nadir echoes, taking into account variations in satellite height and nadir topography.
-To improve the strength of the nadir signal, it may even be advantageous to use extra data takes over flat scenes like calm water.
+To improve the strength of the nadir signal, it may even be advantageous to use extra data to take over flat scenes like calm water.
 The width of the nadir notch can moreover be increased by combining data from multiple LPAC measurements, each acquired with a slightly different roll angle of the satellite.

 While this paper focused on multichannel antenna pattern calibration in Tandem-L and its use for advanced range ambiguity suppression, the proposed technique is neither limited to reflector antennas nor to beamforming in elevation.
 For example, a dedicated data take with a narrow azimuth Tx beam is well suited to derive the relative antenna patterns for a planar HRWS system with multiple azimuth channels (Ref.
 13).